 - Fall Quarter: Friday, September 18, 2020

 Types of Individual Study

-- Individual Learning—An Individual Learning Contract (ILC) is negotiated between a student and faculty/staff sponsor who has knowledge in the area to be studied.
+Individual Learning—An Individual Learning Contract (ILC) is negotiated between a student and faculty/staff sponsor who has knowledge in the area to be studied.
 In consultation with the sponsor, the student initiates the agreement to undertake work at an advanced level, develop specific learning goals, and identify and complete learning activities.
 The sponsor agrees to provide appropriate oversight, support, and advice.

 Internship Learning—An Internship Learning Contract (INT) includes applied work experience, that is negotiated among a student, a field supervisor in an organization or business, and an Evergreen faculty/staff sponsor.
 The student arranges to spend an agreed-upon number of hours (paid or unpaid) working with an organization, engaging in activities that provide new learning for the student and at the same time benefit the host organization.
 Many internship contracts also include an academic component which the student negotiates with the faculty sponsor.

-- Other Types of Independent Study
+Other Types of Independent Study:

 - Student Originated Studies

 - Undergraduate Research